SpicyChair/pluvia_weather_flutter/README.md

 • 🌦 Slick and dynamic animations based on the weather condition and time of day

-• 🌙 Beautiful Dark Mode
+• 🌙 Beautiful dark mode

 • 📅 Accurate 24 hour and 7 day forecast, be prepared for anything

 • 🌍 View weather in millions of locations with MapBox Search and Weather Radar

-• 🛑 Secure and Private with no adverts, trackers, or data collection
+• 🛑 Secure and private with no adverts, trackers, or data collection

 • 🌐 Translated into 44 langauges